 As human beings, we have many different kinds of relationships.
 The relationship you have with your boss is probably very different than the relationship you have with your romantic partner, and both of these relationships are different from the relationship you have with your favorite baseball player and the kid who was your best friend in third grade.

 We not only have relationships with other people, but also with ideas and philosophies.
-Identifying yourself as a skeptical person or an Evangelical Christian, for example, Canadian trucking companies will definitely impact the way you view and interact with the world.
+Identifying yourself as a skeptical person or an Evangelical Christian, for example, will impact the way you view and interact with the world.

 We also have relationships with inanimate objects, such as cars or roller coasters.
 You’ve surely heard people proclaiming how much they love (or hate) their cars.
 Space Mountain, one of Disney’s flagship rides, is so beloved by some people that they have their weddings there.

 Brands are a unique combination of a set of ideas and inanimate objects that serve as an ideal platform for relationships.

 A Cult Brand is born when a group of individuals rally around a brand’s beliefs and values and the lifestyle that supports those beliefs and values.
 These brands spark a magical participation with their customers.

 When people feel bound to a group or community of shared beliefs, at least part of their identity is tied to the group.